Information Systems Security

 The graduate has reliably demonstrated the ability to:

-- deploy and manage desktop and server operating systems and optimize system settings in order to 'harden' information systems;
+- deploy and manage computer operating systems and optimize system settings in order to 'harden' information systems;

 - establish best practices to protect business resources from vulnerabilities and exploits;